The Best Waterfalls You Can Swim Under Near Melbourne

 TURPINS FALLS, KYNETON

 Situated on the Campaspe River about a 1.5-hour drive from the Melbourne CBD, the bracingly cold waters of Turpins Falls will require some bravery, but it's a refreshing plunge nonetheless.
 The 20-metre falls empty into a lagoon that's larger than an Olympic swimming pool and surrounded by high rock walls on three sides (not for jumping off, mind you).
 It's a beautiful spot to enjoy a picnic or a sneaky drink along the rocks.
 You can also treat yourself to a high-pressure natural shower under the waterfall.
-But it can be a bit hard to find, so be sure to bring Google Maps along.
+But it can be a bit hard to find, so be sure to bring Google Maps along for the ride while you hunt for one of the best waterfalls to swim under near Melbourne.

 Top image: Josie Withers via Visit Victoria.